-To get published, you have to know how to pitch an article to the magazine’s editors!
-These freelance writing tips include an example of a query letter.
+If you want to get your article published in a magazine, you need to know how to pitch an article to the magazine’s editors.
+Here’s an example of a very short query letter, plus pitching tips.

 7 Tips for Pitching Magazine Articles to Editors